davidreneuw/LRT-Monitoring/README.md

 # Background

-The following is a breif explanation of the file formating for LRT.tdms filesand an explanation of the the import python files

 By using the package `npTDMS` (an addition to numpy package) we can read the `.tdms` file type.
 The values can be reached refering to a specific node on the tree.
 A tdms file is broken up into different types of objects;the root object, the group object, and the channel object.